-You must self-attest that you participated in work search activities.
-For contacts with a potential employer, you will need to provide the names of individuals you spoke with and the contact information for the businesses where you applied for jobs.
+Each week you will identify the type of activity you performed.
+If you contacted a potential employer, you will need to provide the names of individuals you spoke with and the contact information for the businesses.
 Work search activities are subject to random audit, so please maintain documentation of your activities.
 If you are unable to document your activity, benefits may be subsequently denied for that week.

 The first time you do not complete a work search related activity, you will receive a reminder letter explaining the requirement and options for completing it.
 If otherwise eligible, benefits would not be denied for that week.

 If you do not complete a work search activity a second time, MDOL will contact you for further information about why you didn’t complete one of the activities.
 Based on this factfinding, MDOL will determine if you are eligible for benefits for the week.
 If benefits were already paid on a week that is later denied as a result of this review, the benefits for the week would have to be repaid to MDOL.
 You have the right to appeal the decision.